DeyanM1/Zephyr/documentation.md

 ```

-- **variableName**: The name of the variable
+- **VariableName**: The name of the variable, it is user defined
-- **base**: The Base of the variable is used to define what is being done to the var:
+- **base**: The Base of the variable is used to define what is being done to the variable it is language construct:
 **?**: Used for variable operations (e.g., modifying or retrieving values).
 **#**: Used for declaring variables or changing their types.
-- **function**: The function is the ht thing to be executed as the var (e.g. printing / defining a function, etc.)
+- **function**: The function is the thing to be executed as the variable (e.g. printing / defining a function, etc.), its a language construct too
 - **arguments**: The arguments are used to pass more information to the function
 - **command**: The entire thing combined is called command
 ---